Wolverine/Nick Fury: The Scorpio Connection: Reception

 Andrew Young of Geek Hard placed the story as one of the best Nick Fury stories ever.
 Young stated that the story took the "team up" dynamic and made it enjoyable again.
 He also stated that the story transcends the trappings of its genre and gives the reader a smart mystery that slowly unravels around the characters.
 He also stated that it was arguably one of Goodwin's best tales and probably the finest work from Chaykin.
 He finished by saying that the plot holds up even with its soap opera-like conclusion and that it was lightning in a bottle as attempts to recreate this dynamic with these characters have never resulted in great success in his opinion.

 Win Wiacek of Now Read This described the book as less than the sum of its parts but stated that it was still immensely readable.
-A reviewer from Alien Bee Entertainment stated that Goodwin weaved a surprisingly mature tale of two men whose pasts have come back to haunt them and that the story moved at a brisk pace, and that when it came to the action, Goodwin didn't hold the characters back.
+A reviewer from Alien Bee Entertainment stated that Goodwin weaved a surprisingly mature tale of two men whose pasts have come back to haunt them and that the story moved at a brisk pace, and that when it came to the action, Goodwin did not hold the characters back.
 He said that Chaykin conveyed the action and the scenes of conversation with equal appeal.

 Marc Buxton of Den of Geek stated that the book is an almost forgotten gem, and that people should be rediscovering it.
 The book was ranked 25 on Diamonds sales from trades in February 1995.